 There are lots of good blenders out there, but I went to a health fair with a friend and we both walked out with a Vitamix blender - the Cadillac of blenders.
 I've had mine for over 10 years and use it daily.
 The ingredients are broken up so small that there are no chunks and even a green smoothie tastes good.

 It's hard to keep fresh organic greens in the fridge all the time, so I will also use a green superfood mixed with some frozen blueberries, organic cacao, a couple drops of liquid stevia, filtered water, and if you want it really creamy, (I know this sounds strange) but put in a half of an avocado.
-You get some good fat for those vitamins that are fat soluble.
+You get some good fat to help absorb those vitamins that are fat soluble.

 Amazing Grass Green superfood includes organic wheat grass, organic spinach, organic barley grass, organic alfalfa, organic spirulina, organic chlorella, organic broccoli and more.
 The ingredients are non- GMO and include anti-inflammatory foods like ginger and tumeric.Amazing Grass Green Superfood Organic Powder with Wheat Grass and Greens